AdobeDocs/campaign-standard.en/help/administration/using/sms-protocol.md

 **Define a specific mapping of encodings**

-Please see the [SMS text encoding](../../administration/using/sms-protocol.md#sms-text-encoding) section for details about text encoding.
+See the [SMS text encoding](../../administration/using/sms-protocol.md#sms-text-encoding) section for details about text encoding.

 This setting allows you to define a custom encoding mapping, different from the specification.
 You will be able to declare a list of encodings, along with their data_coding value.